New book by Katie Pickles

 A contact in Leicestershire has recently generously donated Rev Stirling Gahan’s copy of Pilgrim’s Progress by John Bunyan and other material on the Gahans.
 Stirling Gahan was the Anglican chaplain in Brussels in World War I and spent time with Edith in her cell the night before her death.
-The material will be on display during the Cavell festival (October 7 and 8 2017).
+These items are accessible via the Archive.

 An opera telling Edith’s story